-- 68. A Geotechnical investigation has been prepared as part of this Plan Change Application.
-This is included as part of the Infrastructure report in Annexure 8.
-The purpose of the geotechnical investigation was to assess the underlying ground conditions, assess any geotechnical constraints, and provide preliminary geotechnical design criteria for the proposed District Plan change and subdivision of approximately 166 residential lots. - 69.
-Davis Ogilvie completed an investigation including test pits and hand augers and the results from the investigation showing consistent soil profile of 0.3 0.4m topsoil overlying stiff to hard silt, followed dense to very dense sandy gravel and determined some groundwater depths and was recorded to rise to 1.0 m above the initial level of the water strike. - 70.
-A geotechnical ultimate bearing capacity of 300 kPa was generally achieved below the surficial topsoil unit, typically 0.3 0.4 m below EGL.
-Further geotechnical testing may be required during the subdivision development, and a geotechnical recommendation for residential development can be provided following earthworks. - 71.
+- 70. A Geotechnical investigation has been prepared as part of this Plan Change Application.
+This is included as part of the infrastructure report in Annexure 10.
+The purpose of the geotechnical investigation was to assess the underlying ground conditions, assess any geotechnical constraints, and provide preliminary geotechnical design criteria for the proposed District Plan change and subdivision of approximately 166 residential lots. - 71.
+Davis Ogilvie completed an investigation including test pits and hand augers and the results from the investigation showing consistent soil profile of 0.3 0.4m topsoil overlying stiff to hard silt, followed dense to very dense sandy gravel and determined some groundwater depths and was recorded to rise to 1.0 m above the initial level of the water strike. - 72.
+A geotechnical ultimate bearing capacity of 300 kPa was generally achieved below the surficial topsoil unit, typically 0.3 0.4 m below existing ground level (EGL).
+Further geotechnical testing may be required during the subdivision development, and a geotechnical recommendation for residential development can be provided following earthworks. - 73.
 All earthworks on site will be subject to supervision at the time of construction and importantly it was determined that the soils and deeper gravel soils are considered suitable for reuse as engineered fill, subject to laboratory testing approval.
-All fills must be placed in accordance with NZS4431:2022. - 72.
+All fills must be placed in accordance with NZS4431:2022. - 74.
 Investigations regarding the design of stormwater management was undertaken.
-The systems proposed include two larger on-site infiltration basins for stormwater which have been designed and appropriately sized for the development.
-Greater details are provided within the Infrastructure report. - 73.
-No flood risk was identified as shown on Flood Map 05 within the Ashburton District Plan, namely because of the 1 in 200yr stopbank, provides a high level of the protection to the proposed sites. - 74.
-The site is outside any defined flood zones in the District Plan and as shown on Flood Map F05 is outside of the river hazard or high-risk area. - 75.
-As part of a future subdivision, minimum finished floor levels for buildings may need to be determined as part of the building consent application process. - 76.
+The systems proposed include two larger on-site infiltration basins for stormwater which have been designed and appropriately sized for the development and responses received through Ashburton District Councils Assets department through the further information process.
+More details are provided within the infrastructure report and additional information on stormwater management contained in Annexures 11-14.

+- 75. No flood risk was identified as shown on Flood Map 05 within the Ashburton District Plan, namely because of the 1 in 200yr stopbank, provides a high level of the protection to the proposed sites. - 76.
+The site is outside any defined flood zones in the District Plan and as shown on Flood Map F05 is outside of the river hazard or high-risk area. - 77.
+As part of a future subdivision, minimum finished floor levels for buildings may need to be determined as part of the building consent application process. - 78.
 There are no other known potential natural hazards that could affect the Plan Change site.
-In particular the site is not likely to be subject to material damage from erosion, falling debris, subsidence, slippage of inundation from any source.
+The site is not likely to be subject to material damage from erosion, falling debris, subsidence, slippage of inundation from any source.